Like many other countries worldwide, people in the Philippines love dogs.

 Surprisingly for their size, Poodles are quite an energetic breed.
 As a result, they need regular walking and plenty of mental stimulation.

 Without it, they can become very highly strung, which can result in destructive behavior and boredom.

 Poodles are popular in the Philippines because they’re fashionable dogs that work well in a home environment.

 When it comes to temperament, a Poodle’s is a winner regardless of where in the world you are.

 Poodles are known for their intelligence, but this can sometimes make them resistant to commands.
 However, when done correctly, Poodles are very easy to train and are very respectful of their family.

 While they can be very excitable, this isn’t too difficult to control with the right training.

 It’s hardly a surprise that Pugs make it onto the list of the most popular breeds of dog in the Philippines, as they’d probably be on any country’s list.

 Pugs originated in China and were explicitly bred as lapdogs and house pets.
 Their small size and great temperament make them an ideal family dog, particularly for those without much space.

 Filipinos love Pugs because they’re such a friendly and loving breed.

 Due to them being lap dogs, Pugs crave human attention, and without it can become very depressed.

 Similarly, they’re very playful dogs and get on well with all members of the family, and also with other dogs.

 However, training is best continued throughout the dog’s life because they need mental stimulation.
 Without it, they can become bored and depressed.

 Filipinos, like many others, appreciate the Pug’s appearance.
 Its distinctive squished face, small size, and unique color make the breed appealing to all.

 Similarly, being small dogs means that Pugs are pretty easy to care for and are even well suited to living in an apartment.

-This makes them a right choice for families who might not be able to accommodate a larger dog.
+This makes them the right choice for families who might not be able to accommodate a larger dog.
 What’s more, with a Pug, you get a massive personality in a tiny body!